General Resort Information

 Just drive your vehicle up to the front entrance of the resort.
-From there, someone will park your car for you, this cost is $15 per day.
+From there, someone will park your car for you for a charge.
 You may have this charge linked to your hotel room.
 Tipping the attendants is recommended for good service whenever they pickup or dropoff your car.
 Visit our Valet Parking page for more information.

 What are the restaurants like?

 & Albert's is the dining centerpiece of GF, if not all of WDW.

 It is ultra-elegant, with a menu selected daily by the chef.